youtube/cobalt/cobalt/doc/clients_performance_guide.md

 released, it is recommended that Image objects have their `src` attribute explicitly cleared (i.e. set to `''`) when they are no longer needed, so that Cobalt can reclaim the image resources as soon as possible.

+## Be conservative with usage of `border-radius`.

+While Cobalt has significant optimizations in place for handling the rendering of rounded corners, it still requires significantly more sophistication and processing than rendering a normal rectangle.
+This applies to a number of different scenarios, such as using rounded corners on elements with either background-color or background-image.
+Particularly expensive however would be to apply rounded corners on a parent node which has `overflow: hidden` set (as mentioned above), since this requires the creation of an offscreen surface.